Severe Injuries Can Result From South Carolina Truck Accidents

 Using Your Own Words Against You

-The longer the insurer can delay your claim, the more times you will have to discuss your wreck with an insurance adjuster, and the more likely you are to say something that can be taken out of context and used as evidence that you’re partially responsible.
+The longer the insurer waits to settle your claim, the more times you will have to discuss your wreck with an insurance adjuster, and the more likely you are to say something that can be taken out of context and used as evidence that you’re partially responsible.
 For this reason, you should never give a recorded statement about your crash to an adjuster.
 It’s best to refer all communication from the insurer to your attorney so that you don’t inadvertently say something to hurt your claim.

 Black Box Data